RIKEN-RCCS/lens3/doc/user-guide.md

 policies.
 These policy names are from MinIO.

-Clicking "Show bucket pool" on the top moves to a pool list page which will display a summaries of pools created.
+Clicking "Show bucket pool" on the top moves to a pool list page which will display summaries of pools created.

 ![Pool edit page](ug3.jpg)